After considering their financial situations, new farmers and ranchers should look to five main funding sources:

 - Examples of successful linking strategies

-- Farm Credit Services of America offers a Young & Beginning loan for less-established producers
+- Farm Credit Services of America offers a Young, Beginning, and Small Producers loan for less-established producers

 - Several states have created a tax-free bond program to assist beginners acquire farmland, buildings, equipment, etc.

 - Some require management courses or business plans (a good idea for any investment)

 - Other states: http://www.stateagfinance.org/

 USDA Farm Service Agency (FSA) is the traditional lender of last resort and has its roots in providing funds to beginning farmers.
 They provide loans with funding Congress appropriates each year with a portion targeted toward beginning farmers.